AngelAVargas04/SocialLifeApp/README.md

 Students will also have the ability to become *Event Organizers*, and create or edit events.

 ## Features:

 Sign up

 Log in

 Edit profile with picture, major, and interests

 Become an event organizer

 Create and edit events

 Receive notifications and reminders about different events

 ## Goals:

 Create login/sign up

-make a "apply to create a club" feature let an administrator approve of clubs
+Make a "apply to create a club"

+Feature let an administrator approve of clubs

 ## Authors